3brazik/Database-Engine-using-Bash-script-/README.md

 The Project aim to develop DBMS using Bash Script

-The Project Features:

-The Application will be CLI Menu based app,
-    that provide these Menu items (Database manipulation menu):
+The Application will be CLI Menu based app that provide these Menu items (Database manipulation menu):

     Main Menu:
     • Create Database